 Yes---I know.
 You might be wondering why I've stated this but it works.
 Since we'll be using 2 sticks in this recipe, I simply grate 1 stick of butter and cube the other.
 Honestly, I think that the variation in the butter pieces helps some to melt faster and settle more in the dough, which creates a beautiful flakiness like no other.

-To take it a step further, you can add the cubed butter to the dry ingredients and blend it into "peas-like" pieces--leaving out the grated butter for now.
-Then after the dough has chilled and you've begun rolling it out until a floured surface, simply add the grated butter in, fold a few times and then roll it out.
+To take it a step further, you can add the cubed butter and ½ of the grated butter to the dry ingredients and blend it into "peas-like" pieces--leaving out the remaining grated butter for now.
+Then after the dough has chilled and you've begun rolling it out until a floured surface, simply add the rest of the grated butter in, fold a few times and then roll it out.
 This creates butter in more than one layer which creates a heavenly crust too.

 For longer storage–the patties can be stored in the freezer.
 After they have baked and are completely cooled, simply place your patties onto a baking sheet (spaced apart) and freeze them for 2-3 hours.
 Once frozen, transfer them to a ziploc bag and reheat when ready to eat!